 How long will I stay in the hospital?

-You will likely stay in the hospital for 1-2 nights depending on your rehabilitation protocol and how fast you progress with physical therapy.
+You will likely stay in the hospital for 1 night depending on your rehabilitation protocol and how fast you progress with physical therapy.
 This is highly dependent upon your condition before surgery, your age, and medical problems which can slow your rehabilitation.
+Patients who are otherwise healthy are eligible for a rapid recovery and discharge to home the day of surgery.

 The goal is to get out of bed with physical therapy the day of surgery.
 Most people are walking with the assistance of a walker on the day after surgery, and using a cane or nothing at all by 2-3 weeks.